Pandaphone/Safari/README.md

 # Safari

 This game is my submission for my first Milestone project!
+A city has been devastated by an invasion of mutant bugs!
+Now it's up to you to get yourself out or die...

 # How to Play